-In the two years since I originally discovered how to make a nice little FP syrup and posted about it on my old blog, I’ve intended to come up with one that is a totally rich, decadent, S maple flavored syrup.
-I’m talking about a syrup that reminds you of one as good as IHOP or any other pancake place has to offer that will make any special breakfast or cozy supper complete.
-I believe that I have finally achieved that goal with this Rich Buttered Sugar Free Maple Syrup.
-I use this syrup in an S or low carb setting.
+In the years since discovering how to make a nice little FP syrup and posting about it on my old blog, I’ve intended to come up with one that is a totally rich, decadent, S maple-flavored syrup.
+A syrup that reminds you of one as good as IHOP or any other pancake place has to offer that will make any special breakfast or cozy supper complete.

 To make this syrup you will need the following: